Loading lesson…

 The big idea: bigger windows do not free you from session hygiene. /compact, /clear, and narrow reads are the daily moves.

-What is the core idea behind "Long-Context Strategies: When The Window Fills Up"?
+What is the main idea of "Long-Context Strategies: When The Window Fills Up"?

-Which best describes the scope of "Long-Context Strategies: When The Window Fills Up"?
+Which action would help you apply "Long-Context Strategies: When The Window Fills Up" responsibly?